-Food Delivery App Business Model:
+Food Delivery App Development Model: A Complete Guide

-You can tie up with popular restaurants, which can help to increase your sales.
+Advantages: You can tie up with popular restaurants, which can help to increase your sales.

-Service providers have to initially invest significantly to provide software to each user, i.e., delivery people, restaurants, and end-users.
+Limitations: Service providers have to initially invest significantly to provide software to each user, i.e., delivery people, restaurants, and end-users.
 To make the entire process work smoothly, they need to invest heavily in hiring resources, developing and maintaining software, teaching on-field teams how to use the application, and more.

 Here, the restaurants do not provide in-house dining services to customers.
 Customers can place an order, and it is either delivered by a restaurant or third-party delivery services.
 A cloud kitchen does not need to invest in real estate and can simply serve customers.